sourcegraph/handbook/content/people-ops/spending-company-money.md

 > approval from People Ops and Finance via email.

-**Education and professional development (conferences, courses):** $1000/year (if you want to exceed this amount, simply notify @sourcegraph/people-ops in advance to explain the situation and to receive approval).
+**Education and professional development (conferences, courses):** $1000 USD/year (if your professional development conference, event, or purchase exceeds this amount, simply notify People Ops & Finance via email with the anticipated cost to obtain approval).

 **Moving (moving, packing, shipping, etc.):** $1000/year